Theo-Hafsaoui/Licence/README.md

 # License

-This is just some backup from uni years nothing.
-Their are mostly usefull to myself, but feel free to take a look and humilate me.
+This is just some backup from uni years nothing interesting, or usefull. but feel free to take a look and humilate me.